Effect of modeling subject-specific cortical folds on brain injury risk prediction under blunt impact loading: Results

 \subsection{Effect of cortical folds on peak injury metrics}

-The time history plots of injury metrics, including MPS95, MPSR95, and CSDM, for all the subjects and under the three loading directions show that the lissencephalic models consistently under-predicted all injury metrics (Figure \ref{fig:all_time_histories}).
-The time to peak MPS95 and MPSR95 is also lower in the lissencephalic models for all loading directions, and the CSDM15 is initially higher in the lissencephalic models, before being surpassed by the gyrencephalic models (Figure \ref{fig:all_time_histories}).
+The time history plots of injury metrics, including MPS95, MPSR95, and CSDM, for all the subjects and rotation directions show that the lissencephalic models consistently under-predicted all injury metrics (Figure \ref{fig:all_time_histories}).
+The time to peak MPS95 and MPSR95 is also lower in the lissencephalic models for all loading directions (Figure \ref{fig:all_time_histories}), due to higher strain concentrations occurring deeper in gyrencephalic models, where the shear wave arrives later compared to the cortical surface, which are the highest strain locations in the lissencephalic models.
+This is also reflected in the CSDM15, which is initially higher in the lissencephalic models, before being surpassed by the gyrencephalic models Faster shear wave speed in stiffer brain tissue than the significantly more compliant CSF could also contribute to the differences in CSDM15, which rises faster in the lissencephalic model than in the gyrencephalic model.

-The Bland-Altman analysis provided the bias (mean $\pm$ std. dev.) in the peak MPS95 to be $-0.061 \pm 0.026$ (statistically significant, $p<0.005$), in peak MPSR95 to be $-9.98\pm4.48$ s$^-1$ ($p<0.005$), and in CSDM15 to be $-8\pm9.43$ ($p<0.005$) (Figure \ref{fig:Corr_BA}).
-Normalizing the bias by the maximum injury metric values experienced by the gyrencephalic models provides the percentage bias (mean $\pm$ std. dev.) to be $-15.1 \pm 6.5 \%$ in MPS95, $-12.9\pm5.6\% $ in MPSR95, and $-8.8\pm11.09\% $ in CSDM15, highlighting the influence of modeling cortical folds on peak injury metric values.
+The Bland-Altman analysis provided the bias (mean $\pm$ std. dev.) in the peak MPS95 to be $-0.061 \pm 0.026$ (statistically significant, $p<0.005$), in peak MPSR95 to be $-10.05\pm4.48$ s$^-1$ ($p<0.005$), and in CSDM15 to be $-9\pm6.6$ ($p<0.005$) (Figure \ref{fig:Corr_BA}).
+Normalizing the bias by the maximum injury metric values experienced by the lissencephalic models provides the percentage bias (mean $\pm$ std. dev.) to be $-21.7 \pm 9.1 \%$ in MPS95, $-17.1\pm7.6\% $ in MPSR95, and $-14.4\pm11.3\% $ in CSDM15, highlighting the influence of modeling cortical folds on peak injury metric values.
 No proportional bias was observed in any injury metric.